Finding a Top Financial Advisor Firm in New Jersey

 Modera Wealth Management, LLC

 Individuals comprise the largest percentage of Modera Wealth Management, LLC’s client base, although that’s not the only group the firm serves.
 The firm has built relationships with pension and profit-sharing plans, estates, trusts, businesses, investment limited partnerships and charitable organizations.
-Modera Wealth Management does not require new clients to have a minimum level of investable assets.
+Modera Wealth Management does not require new clients to have a minimum level of investable assets, but it does have a minimum quarterly fee of $5,000 for wealth management, $4,000 for portfolio management and $1,375 for retirement plan services.

 Aside from its main office in Westwood, you can find this fee-only firm in Massachusetts, Florida, North Carolina and Georgia.
-As part of its team of advisors, Modera staffs 10 certified financial planners (CFPs), three chartered financial consultants (ChFCs), two chartered life underwriters (CLUs), two accredited investment fiduciaries (AIFs), one chartered financial analyst (CFA), one certified public accountant (CPA) and one certified divorce financial analyst (CDFA).
+The team in New Jersey includes 13 certified financial planners (CFPs), three chartered financial consultants (ChFCs), three chartered life underwriters (CLUs), two accredited investment fiduciaries (AIFs) and one chartered financial analyst (CFA).

 Modera Wealth Management, LLC Background